HeyPuter/docs/src/Objects/app.md

 #### `user_count` (Number)

 A number containing the number of users that have access to the app.
 If the `stats_period` option is set to a value other than `all`, this will be the number of users that have access to the app in that period.

+#### `metadata` (Object)

+An object containing custom metadata for the app.
+This can be used to store arbitrary key-value pairs associated with the app.